 For a non-invasive therapeutic procedure in Calgary, try shockwave therapy.
 Northgate Physiotherapy, Chiropractic & Massage Therapy Centre has the treatment to get you feeling yourself again.
 We offer non-surgical treatments to reduce painful disorders.
 You can rely on us for services, including chiropractic , physiotherapy and massage therapy .
 If you are experiencing shoulder or muscular pain, reach out to our therapists.
 Count on us for shockwave therapy in NE Calgary.

-Extra-Corporeal Shock Wave Therapy (ESWT) is used for the treatment of musculoskeletal and orthopaedic conditions.
-This non-invasive procedure uses shockwaves (an electromagnetic shock wave that focuses on a central point as a pressure wave) that stimulates the healing of problematic tissue.
-ESWT offers an advantage over traditional surgical procedures due its non-invasive approach which releases shock waves that are delivered to injured bodily tissue.
-The shocks create a micro-trauma to the tissue that stimulates the healing process.
+Extracorporeal Shockwave Therapy (ESWT) is used for the treatment of musculoskeletal and orthopedic conditions.
+This non-invasive procedure uses shockwaves (an electromagnetic shockwave that focuses on a central point as a pressure wave) that stimulate the healing of problematic tissue.
+A clinical shockwave is nothing but a controlled explosion that makes a sonic pulse, very similar to an airplane breaking the sonic barrier.
+ESWT offers an advantage over traditional surgical procedures due to its non-invasive approach, which releases shockwaves that are delivered to the injured bodily tissue.
+Being a non-surgical therapy with no need for painkillers makes it a perfect way to hurry up recovery and cure various conditions causing acute or chronic pain.
+The shockwaves are carried to painful spots and myoskeletal tissues with sub-acute, sub chronic and chronic conditions.
+Shockwaves are characterized by jump change in pressure, high amplitude and non-periodicity of the projectile.
+The energy promotes generation and reparative processes of the bones, tendons and other soft tissues.
+This stimulates the healing process.

 ESWT helps the following conditions: